 Commercially available fuel conditioners can be added to a vessels fuel tanks that in addition to deterring microbe growth also improve combustion, reduce corrosion and the alleviate the problems of condensation within the fuel.

-The USL Code does not require the internal survey of fuel tanks until the vessel is 10 years old.
+Typcally internal survey of fuel tanks is not due until the vessel is 10 years old.

 However, given the possibility of microbial infection, internal inspection of fuel tanks should form part of the regular maintenance program.